superchris/codemash-2024/index.md

 ---

-# Maybe the problem is multiple languages
-## Let's just use one!
-- Rails RJS (remote javascript)
-- Server side JS frameworks
-- Compile *insert language here* into JS

----

-- Mostly, not that great :(
-- Turns multiple languages isn't the most important problem
-- Client and server code have different concerns
-- Client MVC and server MVC means 2 applications to keep in sync

----

-# What makes things so complicated?
+# Congratulations!
+We are building distributed systems
+## And building distributed systems is hard...
 - HTTP is stateless, our applications have state
 - With server-side MVC we had a place for our state
 - Now it lives in (at least) two places..
   - And it's our job to keep it in sync(ish)

----

-# Congratulations!
-We are building distributed systems
-## And building distributed systems is hard...
+- Shared state is hard
-- Shared mutable state is hard
+  - Shared mutable state is *really* hard
-- Across the network boundary it is almost impossible
-- For emphasis, see CORBA

 ---